SRombauts/UEGitPlugin/README.md

 - FGitSourceControlRevision::GetFileSize() const
 	git log does not give us the file size, but we could run a specific command

-- EWorkingCopyState::Deleted
-  Test: don't show deleted as they should not appear?

 - GitSourceControlUtils::CheckGitAvailability
   also check Git config user.name & user.email